Aerial Yoga Benefits:

 Aerial Yoga & Aerial Yoga Benefits:

-- helping to realign the body,
+- Helping to realign the body

-- strengthen the body,
+- Strengthen the body

-- to help better understand and know oneself,
+- Better understand and know oneself,

-- to relax and strengthen your mind.
+- Relax and strengthen your mind.

 The Benefits of Aerial Yoga:

 Yoga is known for the benefits it can introduce to the body and spirit.
 Aerial yoga falls along this same path.
 From a physical point of view, the most stressed muscle groups are rarely different from those in traditional practice.
 Aerial yoga can greatly decrease tension and stress on joints, like the knee’s and wrists.
-In addition, have a positive effect on body fat, even blood pressure
+In addition, have a positive effect on body fat, even blood pressure.

-The combination of the typical movements of dance, artistic gymnastics and Pilates, mixed with those of yoga bring with it the greatest benefits of classical practice, and those of muscle strengthening, stretching exercises, ideal for getting fit.
+The combination of the typical movements of dance, artistic gymnastics and Pilates, mixed with those of yoga, bring with it the greatest benefits of classical practice, and those of muscle strengthening, stretching exercises, ideal for getting fit.
 With constant training you get a truly unique feeling of physical and mental well-being.

 Aerial Yoga | Home & Outdoors | Equipment: